useful-bots/discord-voting-system/README.md

 # discord-voting-system

-A web server to receive webhooks of votes from top.gg
+A simple web server to receive webhook responses from topgg and voidbots platforms.